5 Science-Backed Reasons Sleeping in Darkness Improves Your Health

 Your brain actually does the most crucial maintenance work while you sleep, and darkness can help this process flow more smoothly.
 As a result, people who sleep in dark rooms frequently report the best performance the next day in activities that require focus or recall.

 Dark conditions in the morning encourage slow-wave sleep, which facilitates the removal of toxins from the previous day and enhances psychological acuity.
-As a result, you may awaken more focused, with a clearer mind, and better able to solve problems.
+As a result, you may awaken more focused, with a clearer mind, and better able to solve problems thanks to sleeping in darkness.

 5. Supports Your Emotional Well-being